 If the worker was receiving compensation for two years or less, the worker's dependent spouse will receive that same amount of monthly compensation for three months.
-If there is no dependent spouse, that same payment can be made to another recognized dependant.
+If there is no dependent spouse, that same payment can be made to a dependent child.

 If the worker was receiving compensation for more than two years, the worker's dependent spouse will receive that same amount of monthly compensation for 12 months.
+If there is no dependent spouse, that same payment can be made to a dependent child.